aleporin/Cee-Lo-Dice-Game/README.md

 ### **_Description_**

 ####  Cee-Lo: Everyone's favorite three dice game!
 Cee-Lo is a game I grew up playing with family and continued playing with friends throughout college.
 Naturally, I thought this would be an awesome game to build after my first two weeks in General Assemblys Software Engineering Immersive course.
 One thing that was big for me when thinking about my project was creating a project that was meaningful to me.
-This was an awesome experience and great first project!
+This was an awesome experience and I believe it turned out great for a weeks time!

 ---